-Chris Pratt has spent most of the last decade in the once-unlikely position as one of Hollywood’s biggest breakout stars.
-However, despite a budding big-budget backlog, the A-lister is planning his return to the medium on which he got his start: television.
+Chris Pratt has spent most of the last decade in the once-unlikely position as one of Hollywood’s biggest breakout movie stars.
+However, despite a budding big-budget backlog, the A-lister is also planning a return to the medium on which he got his start: television.

-Pratt has signed on for a television project titled The Terminal List, on which he’ll serve as headlining star and executive producer.
+This past February, Pratt signed on for a television project titled The Terminal List, on which he’ll serve as headlining star and executive producer.
 The project, which adapts the conspiracy thriller novel of the same name by Jack Carr, will see Pratt joined behind the camera by Antoine Fuqua (The Equalizer films, Training Day), who is set to direct and executive-produce the pilot.
 The gig facilitates a reunion, due to Pratt’s co-starring role in Fuqua’s 2016 remake of The Magnificent Seven.
-While the key creative ducks are in their proverbial row, the project – envisioned as a multi-season series – has yet to acquire a network or streaming platform.
-Propped up by Pratt, Fuqua and MRC Television, said project is currently in the process of being shopped around.
+With the key creative ducks in their proverbial row, the project now has a platform.

 The Terminal List follows Navy SEAL Lieutenant Commander James Reece (Pratt’s starring role), who, during a crucial op on his last deployment, loses his entire platoon in a devastating ambush.
 However, upon his return home, Reece discovers that the authors of said ambush were not enemy forces, but, rather, a stateside conspiracy that apparently goes to the highest of levels.
 Consequently, with no family left and nothing to lose, Reece engages in a one-man war with a shadowy bureaucratic cabal.

-Star Chris Pratt, once a small-screen standard on shows like The WB’s Everwood and Fox’s The O.C., achieved acclaim from a six-year run on NBC sitcom Parks and Recreation, after which he was propelled to superstardom in Marvel Studios’ 2014 intergalactic ensemble, Guardians of the Galaxy, which yielded a successful sequel (with a third film in the works), crossover appearances in Marvel’s industry-dominating third and fourth Avengers films, not to mention – amongst other things – a starring role in the franchise-reviving Jurassic World films (also with a third film in the works) and a lead voice role in The Lego Movie animated films.
-His 2021 docket is scheduled to see the releases of Guardians of the Galaxy Vol. 3, Jurassic World 3, and he’s also attached to long-delayed adventure comedy Cowboy Ninja Viking.
-He’ll next be heard in a voice role for Pixar’s March-scheduled feature, Onward, and seen in the Christmas Day-scheduled sci-fi actioner, The Tomorrow War.
+Star Chris Pratt, once a small-screen standard on shows like The WB’s Everwood and Fox’s The O.C., achieved acclaim from a six-year run on NBC sitcom Parks and Recreation, after which he was propelled to superstardom in Marvel Studios’ 2014 intergalactic ensemble, Guardians of the Galaxy, which yielded a successful sequel (with a third film in the works,) and crossover appearances in Marvel’s industry-dominating third and fourth Avengers films.
+He also fields a starring role in the franchise-reviving Jurassic World films, as well as lead voice roles in The Lego Movie animated films and this past March’s Pixar effort, Onward.
+Moreover, his 2021 docket is scheduled to see the releases of Guardians of the Galaxy Vol. 3, Jurassic World: Dominion, sci-fi actioner The Tomorrow War, and he’s also attached to long-delayed adventure comedy Cowboy Ninja Viking.